fcamachos/KOMedia/README.md

 # KOMedia
-A little script to organize your pictures by date using the awesome [exiftool] (https://exiftool.org/).
+KOMedia is a little script to organize your pictures by date using the awesome [exiftool] (https://exiftool.org/).

 ### What does it does?